About the Society

 The Society's programmes are broad and diverse, with many activities accessible not only to members, but also to the general public and the wider meteorological and climate community.

-The Society has an active education programme for teachers and children at primary and secondary schools, plus higher education levels.
+The Society has an active education programme for teachers at primary and secondary schools, plus higher education levels.

-Our activity is focused on our schools’ portal: www.metlink.org where teachers can find curriculum linked resources, apply for meteorological equipment loans and share careers and course information for students.
+Our activity is focused on our schools’ portal: www.metlink.org where teachers can find curriculum linked resources, apply for meteorological instrument loans and share careers and course information for students.

 The Society’s main public outreach activity is through theWeather Club which currently has over 6,000 members.